isomerpages/nlb-learning/_sustainability/Preschoolers/Content.md

 <h4 id="lp-susfood"><a href="https://childrenandteens.nlb.gov.sg/caring-for-the-environment#lp-susfood" target="_blank"><b>Sustainable Foods</b></a></h4>
 <p>Do you know that the food we eat has an impact on the environment?
 Find out how science and technology can help us create a planet-friendly food system!
 From meat grown in labs to insects that are safe for consumption, these new innovations could be the future of our food.</p>

+<h4 id="lp-turtles"><a href="/files/Sustainability/AcceptingDifferences_Final-compressed.PDF" target="_blank"><b>Sea Turtle Rescue</b></a></h4>
+<p>As an island nation, Singapore has to be extra conscious about the creatures who call the oceans their home.
+Sea turtles may look tough with their strong shells, but in reality they face many dangers from humans and the environment.
+Discover some simple steps that we can take to keep our sea friends safe and learn how you can make your very own (paper plate) sea turtle!</p>

 <p class="has-text-right margin--top--xl"><a href="#main-content">Back to top</a></p>